This post was last updated on March 16, 2023

 When my child tries cramming the wrong puzzle piece into one another, I want to just quickly hand him the correct pieces, but that would be doing him a disservice.

-If they never experience it, how can they learn to deal with it?
+Because if they never experience it, how can they learn to deal with it?
 Frustration tolerance is about getting through the tough things, not getting out.
+Breathe through it!

 Hearing children when they're upset sucks, but stomps and screams are just as normal as giggles and coos (though less pleasant).